 HB 1719 Suicide Prevention Training Requirement

-HB 1719 was passed during the 2018 legislative session and signed into law.
-The bill included language that amended section 337.718.1 RSMo requiring certain health care professionals to complete at least two hours of continuing education in suicide assessment, referral, treatment, and management training, as a condition of initial licensure and subsequent to the renewal of the license.
-The provision goes into effective August 28, 2018.
+HB 1719 was passed during the 2018legislative session and signed into law.
+The bill included language that amended section 337.718.1 RSMo requiring certain health care professionals to complete at least two hours of continuing education in suicide assessment,referral, treatment, and management training, as a condition of the renewalof the license.
+The provision was effective August 28, 2018.

-License professional counselors are reminded that the effective date of this law means current LPCs must obtain the required two (2) hours of continuing education prior to the expiration date of the license June 30, 2019 and each biennial licensure cycle thereafter.
+Licensed marital and family therapists are reminded that the effective date of this law means current MFTs must obtain the required two (2) hours of continuingeducation prior to the expiration date of the license February 20, 2020 andeach biennial licensure cycle thereafter.
+The law does not define delivery method of the hours allowing licensees to select a seminar, webinar, or self-study such as reading publications and textbooks or internet based information.
 The renewal application will include a question concerning compliance with this provision of the law and licensees must maintain documentation of proof of compliance.

 Committee for Professional Counselors Survey